sipgate-io/sipgateio-node/README.md

 Additionally, for the types `NEW_CALL` and `DATA` a response may be returned containing commands to trigger actions like hanging up or redirecting calls.

-For generating that response our library provides a convenient [response builder](#webhookresponse-builder).
+For generating that response our library provides a convenient [response interface](#sending-a-response).

 #### Usage